dm5tt/LD1125H_Firmware/Apps/cw_radar/README.md

 # Limitations

-Sometimes the Python script hickups and it losses the track of the raw frames.
+There's no frame synchronization implemented.
+The Python script can and will hickup.

-Maybe someone should implement a small TLV protocol here to properly catch frame start and verify its CRC.
+We also only get the I or Q signal of the FMCW IC - not both.
+So the counterpart must be emulated using a Hilbert or something else.